cyc10n3/WPSpider/README.md

 # WPScan Web Interface
 A centralised dashboard for running and scheduling WordPress scans powered by wpscan.
+It also offers viewing scan history and scan reports.

 ## Key Features

 ```
-* Provides centralized security dashboard for WordPress security scans
 * Performs scan for single or multiple WordPress applications asynchronously
-* View scan history and reports
 * Supports both on demand and scheduled scans (like a cron job)
 * Cross-platform application
 ```